ServiceComposer/ServiceComposer.AspNetCore/README.source.md

 snippet: net-core-3x-sample-handler-with-custom-status-code

+NOTE: Requests handlers are executed in parallel in a non-deterministic way, setting the response code in more than one handler can have unpredictable effects.

 ### ASP.NET Core 2.x

 Create a new .NET Core console project and add a reference to the following Nuget packages: